Millennium Sapphire 1-Day Trading Volume Hits $71.58 (MSTO)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Millennium Sapphire’s launch date was December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
+Millennium Sapphire’s official message board is mstokensto.medium.com.
+Millennium Sapphire’s official website is mstoken.art.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
-Millennium Sapphire’s official website is mstoken.art.
-The official message board for Millennium Sapphire is mstokensto.medium.com.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.